ardubit/avr/README.md

 # Playground
-Here is located my educational projects for AVR microcontrollers
+Here is located my educational projects for AVR microcontrollers.